LATEST UPDATE: General update on everything.

 THE TV SERIES

 Game of Thrones is the television series based on the novels.
 It is produced by the HBO cable channel, with D.B.
 Weiss and David Benioff serving as showrunners and main writers.
 There are ten 50-65-minute episodes per season.
 George R.R.
 Martin has so far written one script for each season of the show.
-The fourth season will begin airing in the USA in March or April 2014, whilst Seasons 1-2 are available now on DVD and Blu-Ray.
-Season 3 is expected to be released in February 2014.
+The fourth season will begin airing in the USA in April 2014, whilst Seasons 1-3 are available now on DVD and Blu-Ray.
+HBO have confirmed that they expect the show to last for seven seasons, lasting through 2017.

 Though closely based on the books, the TV series does change some things for budgetary and cast availability reasons.
 Nothing that happens in the TV series is canon for the books and vice versa.